blasrodri/spaceship-go/src/bytes-buffers.md

 ## Working with buffers

 Sometimes our program needs to manipulate bytes.
-And we might or might not now what's the size of this stream of bytes coming.
+And we might or might not know what's the size of this stream of bytes coming.
 Or perhaps we need to work with chunks... who knows!